andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_02_Objects.rst

 Changing the Text
 ^^^^^^^^^

-To change what the "Welcome" object will display to the subject, simply double-click on it and type in the textbox - in this example, let's write "Welcome to the experiment!"
-An introduction like this lets the subject know that the experiment is about to start, and can remain at this stage until he is ready to proceed.
+To change what the "Welcome" object will display to the subject, simply double-click on it and type in the textbox.
+In this example, let's write "Welcome to the experiment!"
+An introduction like this lets the subject know that the experiment is about to start, and that he can wait here until he is ready to proceed.

 What if we want to change other aspects of the text, such as font size or color?
 More options can be found in the Properties tab, which is the icon with the hand pointing to a card.
 Click on it, and then select the "Font" tab.
 The Point Size can be changed from a default of 18 to something else, such as 24.
 You can also try out different font types, although you should be careful not to choose a type that is distracting or annoying.